serokell/blog-posts/Haskell and Dimensions/article.md

 #### Intro

 [In our previous blogpost](https://serokell.io/blog/dimensions-and-haskell-introduction), we introduced a reader to our subject matter and briefly observed some numeric libraries in Haskell.
-We explained why we don’t use the popular library called `GHC.TypeLits` with non-inductively defined kind of type level natural numbers.
+We explained why we don’t use the popular library called [`GHC.TypeLits`](http://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-TypeLits.html) with non-inductively defined kind of type level natural numbers.
+In our approach, we put dimensions of data types on the type level to avoid a large set of errors that might arise at the runtime stage.
+During the compile stage, one may check some properties of matrix dimensions expressed via type-level natural numbers and find out the reason of that error as a type error.
 In this part, we describe our approach to matrix data type that parameterised via its numbers of columns and rows.

 #### Foreword